kimjoar/writings/backbone-mixins.md

 ---------------

 A mixin allows you to extend your Backbone components with utility functions.
-Let's, as an example, say that we have pagination which is similar in many views, but not in all.
+Let's, for example, say that we have pagination which is similar in many views, but not in all.
 It might also be that some views don't want to paginate a collection at all.
 How should we include this functionality?